wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (b) the determination made by the Minister under subsection (3).

-    Section 162: substituted, on 10 September 2008, by [section 20][668] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 162: replaced, on 10 September 2008, by [section 20][669] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 #### Accountability documents

-*   Heading: inserted, on 10 September 2008, by [section 22][669] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+*   Heading: inserted, on 10 September 2008, by [section 22][670] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 162AA Purpose of accountability documents